 There have not been any critical issues in the implementation of the safety programs.

-The Charleston Area Office and Project BEST’s Board of Directors mutually agree to renew the Alliance for a period of two years, extending the agreement to 2020.
+The Charleston Area Office and Project BEST’s Board of Directors mutually agreed to renew the Alliance for a period of four years, extending the agreement to 2020.
 BEST’s safety committee has been advised of Directive changes affecting both the annual evaluations and renewals.
 A work plan has been created and will be implemented for this coming evaluation period.
 The CHAO and Project BEST are pleased with the cooperation and working relationship to bring Project BEST Member’s employees access to training.
 A renewal is presently being developed.

 Project BEST's consultant completed and implemented the new safety inspection checklist and it has been fully implemented this evaluation period.
 Employers and unions were provided copies.
 The safety committee believes this will be an enhancement for employers, supervisors, employees and jobsite competent persons.

 Report Prepared by:

 Richard C Jeffrey, Compliance Assistance Specialist, Charleston Area Office

 Ty Lollini,The McKeen Group, Project BEST Safety Consultant